openvolley/file_sender/README.md

 For internet sharing, this app uses https://getpantry.cloud/ as its data exchange platform, because it is free to use and has a simple API for access.
 Note, however, that anyone who knows your pantry ID can see any file that you upload.
 Also be aware that once a file has been uploaded, its live data link has your pantry ID embedded in it.
 We therefore do not recommend using this app for uploading sensitive files.
 A more appropriate mechanism for sensitive data might be added at a later date, if there is a demand for it.

-Science Untangled users can share live-scouted stats without exposing their pantry ID &mdash; see "Live stats" below.

 ## How to use

 ### Installation

-1. Download and install the Scoutfile sender app from the [GitHub releases page](https://github.com/scienceuntangled/file_sender/releases).
+1. Download and install the Scoutfile sender app from the [GitHub releases page](https://github.com/openvolley/file_sender/releases).
 Installers are available for Windows, Mac, and Linux.
-If you are not a Science Untangled user, you can choose the app version without the SU live app link (it will show the data links only).

    Note that on some platforms you will get a warning when installing about "untrusted software" because we have not digitally signed the executables.
 If you are so inclined, you can [build the executable yourself](?tab=readme-ov-file#building-from-source) to be sure that they have not been tampered with.